 Migration steps

-4. Add Required Status Check in your Git platform; phase out SonarQube once stable.
+Add Required Status Check in your Git platform; phase out SonarQube once findings stabilize.

-Not for: DeepSource is the wrong choice when your compliance team requires SonarSource pedigree or specific certifications; SonarQube or SonarCloud cover that better.
+Not for: Skip DeepSource if your compliance team requires SonarSource pedigree or specific industry certifications; SonarQube or SonarCloud cover that better.

-Semgrep is shaped for AppSec teams: the rule format is concise and grep-like, the community rule pack covers OWASP Top 10 and common framework misconfigurations deeply, and writing your own rules takes minutes rather than the hours SonarQube custom plugin development requires.
-Free CLI is open source; cloud Free covers 10 contributors.
-Team at $40 per contributor unlocks the full Semgrep AppSec rules, secrets detection, and workflow management.
-For teams whose actual concern is shipping secure code rather than maintainability, Semgrep is the right tool.
+Semgrep is shaped for AppSec teams.
+The rule format is concise and grep-like, the community pack covers OWASP Top 10 and common framework misconfigurations deeply, and writing your own rules takes minutes rather than the hours SonarQube custom plugin development requires.

 Strengths

-• +Concise rule format, custom rules in minutes
++Concise rule format with custom rules in minutes

 Trade-offs